Venir à l’IESM | IESM Institut d'Enseignement Supérieur de la Musique Europe et Méditerranée

 additional information

-To simplify the arrival of foreign students, IESM provides a practical guide containing information and advice:
+To help international students settle in, IESM provides a practical guide containing information and advice:

 • Discovering and studying at IESM

-• Living in Aix-en-Provence and exploring the region: information about student life and cultural life
+• Living in Aix-en-Provence and exploring the region: information on student life and culture

-• Preparing for your arrival: insurance, grants, housing, banking, transport, etc.
+• Preparing for your arrival: insurance, scholarships, accommodation, banking services, transportation, etc.

-All participants in the Erasmus+ programme (study and work placements abroad) must necessarily test their language skills on the OLS online language platform before and after their exchange.
+All participants in the Erasmus+ program (studies and internships) must test their language skills on the online language platform before and after their mobility.

-At IESM, the academic year is punctuated by many events and activities: masterclasses, more than 30 events for the public season, a students’ association and a rich cultural and student life in the region.
+The academic year at IESM is punctuated by numerous events and activities: masterclasses, around thirty public events, a student association, and a rich student and cultural life within the region.

-• IESM’s Facebook page, where information is posted on a regular basis.
+• The IESM Facebook page, where information is posted regularly.

 Housing